Baati (garment)

-A baati, or it’s more formal/traditional name Dirac shiid, is a Somali cotton house dress with a loose fit and short sleeves.
-It is very popular within the entirety of East Africa due to the Somali migrations and trading across this region.
+A baati, or, more formally, a shiid, is a traditional Somali cotton house dress with a loose fit and short sleeves.
+It is popular throughout East Africa due to Somali migration and trading across the region.
 It is seen as a staple in many East African households.
 The garment is noted for its versatility; it can be used as swimwear or as a sling to carry an infant.
-It is one of the variants of the traditional Somali wear called Dirac.

-In 2018, Miss Universe contestant Muna Juma accused fast fashion brand Zara of cultural appropriation because they advertised a dress closely resembling a baati.